elfordanson/windows_11_pro_productkey_activation/README.md

 `slmgr /ato`

 Now you have Windows 11 Pro and it *activated*!
 You can check settings to see it.
-*Give a star and follow me for guides*
+*Give a star and follow me for more guides.
+Thanks for 200 stars*